Amyat103/Reddit_Space_Bot/README.md

 # Reddit Space Picture Bot
-Reddit Bot built with Python and PRAW <br> This program will post NASA's APOD(Astronomy Picture of the Day) at 12 p.m. each day and will post 3 random APODs at 5p.m. each day.
+Reddit Bot built with Python and PRAW <br> This program will post NASA's APOD(Astronomy Picture of the Day) at 12 p.m. each day and will post 3 random APODs at 5 p.m. each day.
 The pictures are requested from NASA's API.
+The requested pictures are downloaded, posted and immediately deleted after posting so no space is required.
 This program is built following the PRAW documentation(https://praw.readthedocs.io/en/stable/index.html) <br>
 the purpose of this bot is to post and share space-related pictures <br>